rohan-shenoy/rohan-shenoy.github.io/_projects/3_project.md

   </div>
 </div>
 <div class="caption">
-  Left: Final hybrid image of Vip and Varun.
+  Left: Final hybrid image of Vipin and Varun.
 Right: FFT of the hybrid result.
 </div>

 #### Understanding the Process